oxenberg/systemEngineer/ML/project/README.md

 [Paper](https://arxiv.org/abs/1706.01109)

+Hyperparameters -
+1. max_depth: default = 3
+2. max_features: default = 1
+3. learning_rate: default = 0.1
+4. use_all_in_update: if true, all the data are used in setting new leaves values
+5. param loss: any descendant of AbstractLossFunction, those are very various.default = None
+6. n_estimators: number of trained trees in the ensemble. default = 10
+7. subsample: fraction of data to use on each stage of boosting, or "bagging" for bagging strategy (with replacement)

 #### KTBoost
 KTBoost implements several boosting algorithms with different combinations of base learners, optimization algorithms, and loss functions.

 [Git](https://github.com/fabsig/KTBoost)

 [Paper](https://arxiv.org/abs/1902.03999)

+Hyperparameters -
+1. loss : loss function to be optimized.
+2. update_step : string, default="hybrid".
+Defines how boosting updates are calculated.
+3. base_learner : string, default="tree".
+Base learners used in boosting updates.
+4. learning_rate : float, optional (default=0.1)
+5. n_estimators : int (default=100)
+6. max_depth : integer, optional (default=5)
+7. min_samples_leaf : int, float, optional (default=1)
+8. criterion : string, optional (default="mse").
+The function to measure the quality of a split.
+9. kernel : string, default="rbf".
+Kernel function used for kernel boosting.
+10.theta : float, default: 1.
+Range parameter of the kernel functions which determines how fast the kernel function decays with distance.
+11. n_neighbors : int, default: None.
+If the range parameter 'theta' is not given, it can be determined from the data using this parameter.
+12. alphaReg : float, default: 1.
+Regularization parameter for kernel Ridge regression boosting updates.
+13. nystroem : boolean, default=None.
+Indicates whether Nystroem sampling is used or not for kernel boosting.
+14. n_components : int, detault = 100.
+Number of data points used in Nystroem sampling for kernel boosting.

 #### NGBoost
 NGBoost is a Python library that implements Natural Gradient Boosting, as described in "NGBoost: Natural Gradient Boosting for Probabilistic Prediction".